A receiver is a must-have component in your audio system if you expect to enjoy a solid audio performance in your media room.

 - Connect Your Receiver To The Mixer

-To connect your receiver to the mixer, use the speaker out or the headphone jack on your device to connect one end of the cable and connect the other end into the Line-In connector of your mixer.
+To connect your receiver to the mixer, use the speaker out or the headphone jack on your device to connect one end of the cable and connect the other end to the Line-In connector of your mixer.

 iii.)
 Use Speakon Cables